kaanguru/JavaScript_Re-Beginners/02_javascript_introduction/01-what-is.md

 Send requests over the network to remote servers, and download and upload files.
 Get and set cookies, ask questions to the visitor, and show messages.
 It can store some data on the client-side on browsers' local storage.

+## Last 10 years

-Last 10 years, Javascript developers started to use it more than just browser applications.
+Javascript developers started to use it more than just browser applications.
 Now it's used for server-side and mobile applications too.

 Backend developers; prefer it because of its streaming speed.

 Mobile developers prefer javascript to take advantage of a simple link to cloud data.

 ## What you can build with it?

 **Web Applications**: Youtube , Netflix, Spotify, Canva

-**Desktop Applications**: WhatsApp Desktop, Skype, Discord, Visual Studio Code, Slack **Servers**: Express js
+**Desktop Applications**: WhatsApp Desktop, Skype, Discord, Visual Studio Code, Slack

+**Servers**: Express js

 **Multi-Platform Mobile apps**: React, NativeScript